The Box component can be used for simple flex and grid layouts that have

 Most of these examples are only available on desktop due to limited demo preview

-defaults to using display: flex
+The Box defaults to using display: flex, align-items: center,

-can be configured globally by changing the
+The padding and gap can be configured globally by changing the

 core.$box-gap and core.$box-padding Sass variables.